 How to (Secretly) Figure Out Your Girlfriend’s Ring Size

 If you’re thinking about proposing to your girlfriend, there might be a million questions running through your head.
-Some answers might come easily, such as where you want to pop the question, how you’ll do it and when the big day will be.
+Some answers might come easily, such as where you want to pop the question, how you’ll do it and how to buy an engagement ring on a budget.

 But as all the logistics start to come together, you might be wondering: how do I find out my girlfriend’s ring size?

 Determining the ring size for your girlfriend can seem like a decision that could hold up the whole process.
 When she tells you yes between tears of joy, she’s going to want to put the ring of her dreams on her finger – and you’ll both want it to be a perfect fit.

 If you’ve kept every detail about the proposal as a surprise, then don’t let the task of how to figure out your girlfriend's ring size stop you.
 Many men have come before you and pulled off this part of the process with ease.
 We’re here to help with our online ring sizing guide!

 The average ring size for most women is between a size 5 and size 7.
 We also know that the average sized woman in the U.S. is about 5-feet 4-inches tall.
 You can go off these averages to determine her ring size without her knowing.
 If she’s shorter or weighs a little more, you can go up a size or two.
 If she’s thinner and taller, maybe try a size down.
 You get the idea.